The British Household Panel Survey began in 1991 and is a multi-purpose study whose unique value resides in the fact that:

 - it follows the same representative sample of individuals – the panel – over a period of years;

 - it is household-based, interviewing every adult member of sampled households;

 - it contains sufficient cases for meaningful analysis of certain groups such as the elderly or lone parent families.

-- BHPS wave 18 data and documentation are available from the UK Data Archive.
+- BHPS waves 1-18 data are available from the UK Data Archive.

-- The Wave 18 BHPS online documentation, which includes pdf versions of the latest Volume A and Questionnaires, is also available.
+- The waves 1-18 BHPS documentation, which includes the latest User Guide and Questionnaires, is also available.

 Find out more about Understanding Society